-Sample Paragraph/Scene One: Toymaker's situation My Paragraph/Scene One: In the morning, he was stunned to spot two finished shoes on his table!
+Sample Paragraph/Scene One: Toymaker's sítuation My Paragraph/Scene One:

+In the morning, he was stunned to spot two finished shoes on his table!
 He examined them and discovered that they had been sewn beautifully.
 Later that day, the shoemaker sold them for a wonderful price.
 With the money, he was able to buy enough leather for two pairs of shoes.

-Sample Paragraph/Scene Two: Found the first surprise toy My Paragraph/Scene Two: The next morning, the shoemaker discovered two more beautiful pairs of shoes on his table.
+The next morning, the shoemaker discovered two more beautiful pairs of shoes on his table.
 He was able to sell them for enough money to buy leather for four pairs of shoes.
 Once again, thenext morning, four beautiful pairs of shoes had appeared.
 This continued for some time until the shoemaker was no longer poor.
 Soon, in fact, the shoemaker was wealthy from selling the beautiful shoes.

-Sample Paragraph/Scene Three: Toymaker grows wealthy My Paragraph/Scene Three: One evening around Christmastime, the man told his wife that he wished to discover who was helping him.
+Sample Paragraph/Scene Three: Toymaker grows wealthy

+My Paragraph/Scene Three:

+One evening around Christmastime, the man told his wife that he wished to discover who was helping him.
 His wife declared that she desired the same thing.
 So, he and his wife kept one of the candles burning in the room and hid behind some hanging clothes.

-Sample Paragraph/Scene Four: Toymaker and his wife My Paragraph/Scene Four:
+Sample Paragraph/Scene Four: Toymaker and his wife

+My Paragraph/Scene Four: